Expeditionary Fighting Vehicle: History

 In 1988, defense officials authorized the concept exploration and definition phase.
 In 1995, the program entered into the definition and risk reduction phase, where it won two Department of Defense awards for successful cost and technology management.
 In June 1996, a contract was awarded to General Dynamics Land Systems to begin full-scale engineering development of their design.
 Based on the early success of the program, the Marine Corps awarded a cost-plus contract to General Dynamics in July 2001 for the systems development and demonstration phase of the program, expected to be completed by October 2003.
-The AAAV was renamed to EFV in September 2003.
-The Government Accountability Office would later state that the development phase of three years was insufficient, causing delays and prototype failures, particularly in reliability.
-After the 2006 Operational Assessment was plagued by reliability issues and maintenance burdens, the Corps began a redesign of the EFV, requiring a new contract for an additional US$143.5 million in February 2007.
+The AAAV was renamed "EFV" in September 2003.
+The Government Accountability Office later stated that the development phase of three years was insufficient, causing delays and prototype failures, particularly in reliability.
+After the 2006 operational assessment was plagued by reliability issues and maintenance burdens, the Corps began a redesign of the EFV, requiring a new contract for an additional US$143.5 million in February 2007.
 That June, a reset of the development phase delayed completion by an additional four years.
-Instead of initiating production as planned, the corps asked for seven new prototypes, to address the current deficiencies, which have caused an average of one failure for every four and a half hours of operation.
+Instead of initiating production as planned, the corps asked for seven new prototypes, to address the current deficiencies, which had caused an average of one failure for every four and a half hours of operation.

-On 7 April 2009, Defense Secretary Robert Gates said that the EFV program will "continue as-is", pending an amphibious review in the 2010 Quadrennial Defense Review.
+On 7 April 2009, Defense Secretary Gates said that the EFV program would "continue as-is", pending an amphibious review in the 2010 Quadrennial Defense Review.
 The vehicle was called "exquisite", which Gates usually reserved for programs he intended to cancel.
 He later questioned the EFV as the proper ship-to-shore platform on 3 May 2010, the day before the initial prototype was rolled out at a ceremony at Marine Corps Base Quantico.